rustformers/llm/crates/ggml/README.md

 [native](src) Rust helpers to provide safe, idiomatic access to those bindings.
 GGML makes use of a technique called "[quantization](<https://en.wikipedia.org/wiki/Quantization_(signal_processing)>)" that allows for large language models to run on consumer hardware.
-Continue reading to learn more about the basics of the GGML format and how [quantization](#quantization) is used to democratize access to LLMs.
+This documents describes the basics of the GGML format, including how [quantization](#quantization) is used to democratize access to LLMs.

 ## Format

-GGML models consists of binary-encoded data that is laid out according to a specified format.
+GGML files consists of binary-encoded data that is laid out according to a specified format.
 The format specifies what kind of data is present in the file, how it is represented, and the order in which it appears.
 The first piece of information present in a valid GGML file is a GGML version number, followed by